Edmir-Demaj/HopeForCancer/README.md

 # Acknowledgement

-- First and foremost, I want to give a special shout-out to my dad, who inspired me to create this website in his memory.
+- First and foremost, I want to give a special shout-out to my Dad, who inspired me to create this website in his memory.
 He bravely fought cancer, and this project is my way of honouring his life.
 - I also want to say a big thank you to my amazing fiancée for always supporting me, even when I spent countless hours in front of the computer.
 You've been my rock!
 - A great appreciation goes out to my mentor for the invaluable advice and feedback that helped shape this project.
 - I'm also grateful to the Code Institute Support Team for their assistance in troubleshooting code.